ok2cqr/cqrlog/README.md

 This is a rescue branch from rtty_data.
-I do not know is it from right level brom branch but at least the preferences/modes view is what it should be.
+I do not know is it from right level from branch but at least the preferences/modes view is what it should be.
 I have once again messed up my git!
 Grrrrr!